 Most stampeders, male or female, were not physically conditioned to the strenuous life that was required.
 Some died along the way, and others turned back.
 As dreams gave way to harsh realities, some women found themselves in situations they never imagined and turned to employment in the sex industry as their last option.

 The first woman of the Klondike Gold Rush was Shaaw Tláa, better known as Kate Carmack.
 She was a Tagish Indian woman married to George Carmack and was with the men when they made the first discovery of gold in Bonanza Creek in 1896.

 The next women to join the gold rush were prostitutes, who knew that the scarcity of females in the region would bring men to their doors.

-Often, these women faced even greater hardships than their male counterpart because of society viewed them as second-class citizens.
-Yet they survived, triumphed and even thrived due to the tenacious pursuit of their dreams or livelihoods.
+Often, these women faced even greater hardships than their male counterparts because society viewed them as second-class citizens.
+Yet they survived, triumphed, and even thrived due to the tenacious pursuit of their dreams or livelihoods.